 If these two disciplines are to be combined, one of the main elements is good content – so good that the employees want to share it and convey it in their own words.
 Therefore, such efforts require collaboration with other departments.

-But before the employees can get started, there are first and foremost some guidelines that the employees need to know.
+Before the employees can get started, there are first and foremost some guidelines that the employees need to know.
 These are described below.

-Set clear goals and start out strong
+Set clear goals and start strong

 Tell them about the benefits they can achieve: